basharatphd/basharatphd.github.io/_pages/software.md

 # Curated Software Project Lists

-## System Identification Tools
-### RaPId
-[RaPId](https://github.com/ALSETLab/RaPId) RaPId (a recursive acronym for "Rapid Parameter Identification") utilizes different optimization and simulation technologies to provide a framework for model validation and calibration of any kind of dynamical systems, but specifically catered to power systems.

 ## Modeling and Simulation with Modelica

-## Model Transformation Tools
-- [CIM2MOD(elica)](https://github.com/ALSETLab/cim2modelica) is a CIM-2-Modelica Model Transformation Tool

 ## OpenIPSL - Modelica for Power Grid Simulation using the Phasor Modeling Construct
 ### The Library: